 Individuals who are not eligible to buy health insurance through GetCoveredNJ can still apply for other members of their household who are eligible.
 For example, parents who are not lawfully present can still enroll their children in health insurance through GetCoveredNJ if their children are eligible.

 The Open Enrollment Period is November 1 through January 31.
 Enroll in coverage by December 31 for January 1 coverage.
+Enroll in January for coverage starting February 1.
 Open Enrollment is once each year and is the only time you can enroll in coverage, unless you experience a major life event.

 If you have a life-changing event, you can buy health coverage without waiting for the yearly Open Enrollment.
 Certain events such as losing job-based coverage, having a baby or moving qualify you for a Special Enrollment Period (SEP).

 If you qualify for an SEP, you usually have up to 60 days after the event to enroll in a plan.
 If you miss that 60 days, you have to wait until the next Open Enrollment to apply.